WordPress/wp-plugin-dependencies/readme.txt

 ## Description

 Parses a 'Requires Plugins' header and adds a Dependencies tab in the plugin install page.
-If a requiring plugin does not have all it's dependencies installed and active, it will not activate.
+If a requiring plugin does not have all its dependencies installed and active, it will not activate.

 [Make post for Plugin Dependencies Feature Project](https://make.wordpress.org/core/2022/02/24/feature-project-plugin-dependencies/)